 c.
 This proposed rule would not have significant adverse effects on competition, employment, investment, productivity, innovation, or the ability of U.S.-based enterprises to compete with foreign-based enterprises.

 In accordance with the Unfunded Mandates Reform Act (2 U.S.C.
 1501 et seq.), we have determined the following:

 a.
-This rule will not “significantly or uniquely” affect small governments.
+This proposed rule would not “significantly or uniquely” affect small governments.
 A small government agency plan is not required.
-The regulatory revisions will not affect small government activities in any significant way.
+The proposed regulations changes would not affect small government activities in any significant way.

 b.
-This rule will not produce a Federal mandate of $100 million or greater in any year.
+This proposed rule would not produce a Federal mandate of $100 million or greater in any year.
 It is not a “significant regulatory action” under the Unfunded Mandates Reform Act.

 In accordance with E.O.
-12630, the rule will not have significant takings implications.
-This rule does not contain any provisions that could constitute taking of private property.
+12630, the rule would not have significant takings implications.
+This proposed rule does not contain any provisions that could constitute taking of private property.
 Therefore, a takings implication assessment is not required.

-This rule will not have sufficient Federalism effects to warrant preparation of a Federalism assessment under E.O.
+This proposed rule would not have sufficient Federalism effects to warrant preparation of a Federalism assessment under E.O.
 13132.
-It will not interfere with the States' abilities to manage themselves or their funds.
+It would not interfere with the States' abilities to manage themselves or their funds.
 No significant economic impacts are expected to result from the regulations change.

 Civil Justice Reform

 In accordance with E.O.
 12988, the Office of the Solicitor has determined that the rule would not unduly burden the judicial system and meets the requirements of sections 3(a) and 3(b)(2) of the Order.